lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 34 Quick work.md

     	- It was stolen twenty years ago
       	- It [subject]
         - was stolen [predicate verb phrase][passive form of verb][past tense]
-      	- twenty years ago [adverbial of time of predicate verb]
+      	- twenty years ago [time adverbial of predicate verb]
   	- subordinate clause:
     	- when Dan was a boy of fifteen!
       	- when + adverbial clause of time